Discover Psychology 3.0 - A Brief Introductory Text

 People are often biased against others outside of their own social group, showing prejudice (emotional bias), stereotypes (cognitive bias), and discrimination (behavioral bias).
 Biases can explicit (overt and conscious) or more implicit (auto…Conformity and Obedience

 We often change our attitudes and behaviors to match the attitudes and behaviors of the people around us.
 One reason for this conformity is a concern about what other people think of us.
-This process was demonstrated in a classic study in whi…Aggression and Violence
+This process was demonstrated in a classic study in whi…Helping and Prosocial Behavior

 - Appendices